warlof/seat-teamspeak/README.md

 php artisan up
 ```

 And now, when you log into 'Seat', you should see a 'Teamspeak' link on the left.

+Access your Teamspeak server and find the query_ip_whitelist.txt file.
+Add the IP address of your Seat install server to the list to avoid ServerQuery flood bans when running jobs.
+Don't forget to add an empty line at the end of the query_ip_whitelist.txt.

 Click on 'Teamspeak' and then click on 'Settings'.